danknights/mice5035/tutorials/01_preprocessing/README.md

 ### Transfer files and view in a web browser
 - Use FileZilla or another FTP program to drag the entire `16-fastqc` folder to your computer Desktop or class folder.
 Open the folder, and open the first `html` file.
 - When does the sequence quality begin to drop off?
 If you had to choose a single length at which to truncate the sequences (trim off the ends, what would it be)?
 A quality score of 30 or 35 or higher is usually considered good.
+- Scroll down to view the table of overrepresented sequences.
+Copy and paste the first one in to [NCBI's BLAST tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+Does it look suspicious?

 ## Run actual quality filtering
 ### First time only using SHI7